Are you looking for a piano teacher in Brighton & Hove?

 Brighton Piano School

-Our piano school in Brighton has been in operation for over 5 years.
-We want to build a space where our piano students, and teachers, can meet and share with others who are on the same journey.
+Our piano school in Brighton has been in operation since the end of 2011.
+We wanted to build a space where our piano students, and teachers, can meet and share with others who are on the same journey.
 We pride ourself on our friendly and professional approach; the goal of which is to bring you a supportive forum to do this.
 Playing the piano can be quite a solitary experience, the regular concerts we put on allow our teachers and students to share the piano music that they have been working so hard on.

 These are held at Brighton College.